LeetLLM

 In the SL-CAI phase, the model generates a response, critiques it, and then revises it.
 This process creates candidate (prompt, revised_response) pairs for fine-tuning.
 A written critique exposes which principle the generator attempted to apply, but it isn't proof that the revision is correct or complete.

 This self-correction mechanism is useful because it turns critique into training data.
-The model is not merely told "that answer was bad."
+The model isn't merely told "that answer was bad."
 It has to explain what principle was violated and then produce a better version.
 That makes the revised response easier to use for supervised fine-tuning and helps keep the alignment objective legible to engineers reading failures.

 The self-correction process begins with a potentially harmful query.
 The model drafts an initial response, critiques its own draft against the constitution (in this case, Principle 1), and produces a revised candidate.
 Before using that candidate broadly, teams still need evaluation cases that check whether it blocks harmful help without refusing legitimate requests.